Exhibition Submission Guide

 If you would like to submit work to our Annual Exhibition, you may find the following guidelines helpful.

-ARTISTIC GUIDELINES FOR EXHIBITING ARTISTS
+1/ GUIDELINES FOR EXHIBITING ARTISTS

-- Framed works for consideration by the selection committee must be of a high standard of composition and draughtsmanship in any medium and on any material.
+Entries should be of a high standard of composition and draughtsmanship in any medium and on any material.
 The work must be executed in the miniature technique showing fine detail and brushwork, and mastery of the chosen medium.
 It must be of good composition and tonal balance when viewed from a distance and by virtue of its detail and fine execution must stand up to close inspection.

 - Guidelines for Image Sizes: